ajoutcv/bitburner/README.md

 I'm planning on going through and updating stuff as I get further into the game and develop my skills a bit more.

 You're welcome to give them a shot.
-Any feedback is very welcome, just be sure to link your code if you post it somewhere!
+Any feedback is very welcome, just be sure to cite me if you post it somewhere!

 ROUGH OUTLINE OF SCRIPTS:
 -------------------------